open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 Instrumentation support for gRPC server requests is supported via an [experimental](#experimental-support-for-grpc-requests) feature flag.

-**Note: This component is based on the [v1.23](https://github.com/open-telemetry/semantic-conventions/tree/v1.23.0/docs/http) of http semantic conventions.
+This component is based on the [v1.23](https://github.com/open-telemetry/semantic-conventions/tree/v1.23.0/docs/http) of http semantic conventions.
 For details on the default set of attributes that are added, checkout [Traces](#traces) and [Metrics](#metrics) sections below.